 Possible support includes location booking, publicity assistance, event staffing volunteers, and financial contributions.
 To request support, please see the CME sponsorship page for guidelines and application.

 To help our communities stay informed about campus and community events, issues and opportunities, we compile and email a digest of FYIs each Friday morning.
 Click here for a PDF sample edition (in-document links may not work).
 We also offer a quarterly edition specific to alumns.

 The University's annual party to appreciate and motivate work across campus by and on behalf of the LGBTIQ&A communities.
 Food, drinks and fun celebrate success, solidarity and still more yet to come!
 Mark your calendars, volunteer to help put on the party and/or nominate change agents for an award.
-For 2014, It's Our Time! will be our theme on April 3rd.

 For information on community (off-campus) support services, volunteer opportunities, social/business connections and more, see our Community Resources page.

 Genders & Sexualities Resource Team (GSRT)